 Play in local parks:

 Play disc golf at a local park.
 Parks are the perfect place to play sports, and it’s easy to find great courses near them.
 In addition, kids will enjoy exploring different areas of the course because they have more space than in typical cities or neighborhoods.

 Find a course with trees that kids can climb on for obstacles and extra fun.
 It’s important not to be afraid of height when playing this game, and there is no greater obstacle for making shots difficult than adding elevation challenges!

 Make up your own rules on each hole, so your kid never knows what challenge you’ll face next.
 Mixing things up creates unexpected results, which encourages creativity from players who may otherwise feel bored after too many rounds.

 Play in groups:

 Play the game with a group of friends and decide who has to buy dinner if one person wins.
 This is an excellent strategy for ensuring you’ll get your favorite food even if you don’t do that well in the round!
-Such groups may turn to disc golf communities or disc golf club over time.
+Such groups may turn to disc golf communities or disc golf clubs over time.
 You may encourage your kids to form a junior disc golfers team and participate in nearby competitions.

 Make different holes:

 Make up different holes each time you play, so it’s never dull or repetitive.
 It’s always good to mix things up instead of playing all 18 holes on the same course layout over and over again.